qiskit-community/spank-plugins/plugins/spank_qrmi/README.md

 > [!NOTE]
 > If you are using a QPU resource with the resource type `qiskit-runtime-service`, use an account that supports [opening a session](https://quantum.cloud.ibm.com/docs/en/guides/run-jobs-session#open-a-session), such as a Premium plan.
-> If you are using an account that does not support opening a session, such as an Open plan account, add the following environment variable to the list in qrmi_config.json as workaround:
+> If you are using an account that does not support opening a session, such as an Open plan account, add `QRMI_IBM_QRS_SESSION_MODE="batch"` to the environment variable list in qrmi_config.json as workaround:
-> `QRMI_IBM_QRS_SESSION_MODE="batch"`

 ## Installation